-This chapter gives a visual/pictorial overview of the main research priorities against a timeline to 2050.
-The visual/pictorial overview template is provided in annex of this document
+(This chapter gives a visual/pictorial overview of the main research priorities against a time-line to 2050.
+The visual/pictorial overview template is provided in annex of this document)

-This chapter describes the possibilities and possible thresholds for implementation of the research and innovation priorities in this part-roadmap.
+(This chapter describes the possibilities and possible thresholds for implementation of the research and innovation priorities in this part-roadmap.
+Max.1.5 pages)

-- 8.1 SHIFTRAIL
+- 8.1SHIFT2RAIL

 - 8.2H2020

 - 8.3Other public funding programs

-8.4Private funding possibilities
+- 8.4Private funding possibilities